wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Incompatibility with tools that do not support variants

-Backwards compatibility behavior for build tag and variant label with tools that don't support wheel variants.
+The variant label is separated using the same `-` character as other wheel filename components to be rejected by filename verification algorithms currently used by installers.
+Wheel filenames have two optional components now: the build tag (at the third position), and the variant label (at the last position).

 The wheel will be rejected by installers and package indexes in the following cases:

-* If both the build tag and variant label are present:
+* If both the build tag and the variant label are present:
     * The filename will contain too many components, making it invalid.

 * If only the variant label is present:
-   * The variant label will be misinterpreted as the build number.
-Since the build number must start with a digit—and Python tags do not start with digits (assuming no Python tags starting with a digit will be introduced in the foreseeable future)—this results in an invalid filename.
+    * The higher number of filename components will result in the third component (the Python tag) being misinterpreted as the build number.
+Since the build number must start with a digit and no Python tags at the time start with digits, the filename is considered invalid.
+This assumes that no Python tags introduced in the future will start with a digit.

-This critical behavior to ensure backward compatibility was confirmed by a survey of wheel filename verification methods used by different package managers and packaging tooling ([auditwheel](https://github.com/pypa/auditwheel/blob/6839107e9b918e035ab2df4927a25a5f81f1b8b6/src/auditwheel/repair.py#L61-L64), [packaging](https://github.com/pypa/packaging/blob/78c2a5e4f5c04fd782a5729d93892c3a3eafe365/src/packaging/utils.py#L94-L134), [pdm](https://github.com/pdm-project/pdm/blob/main/src/pdm/models/requirements.py#L260-L287),
+This behavior was confirmed by a survey of wheel filename verification methods used by different package managers and packaging tooling ([auditwheel](https://github.com/pypa/auditwheel/blob/6839107e9b918e035ab2df4927a25a5f81f1b8b6/src/auditwheel/repair.py#L61-L64), [packaging](https://github.com/pypa/packaging/blob/78c2a5e4f5c04fd782a5729d93892c3a3eafe365/src/packaging/utils.py#L94-L134), [pdm](https://github.com/pdm-project/pdm/blob/main/src/pdm/models/requirements.py#L260-L287),